 As a teenager, I had a defective smile due to congenitally missing bilateral incisors, which resulted in my lack of self-esteem and confidence.
-By the end of my treatment journey, I was totally taken by the dental world; the instruments, the techniques, the teamwork, and the obvious and lasting improvements that result.
-My own life was extremely enhanced by dental treatment, and this is another reason why I want to be the person to help people feel the way I felt as a result of my own treatment.
-From the time of my treatment forward, I never wavered in the goal set before me, so I made sure that I maintained a really high GPA in high school since Jordan’s dental schools have very rigid requirements.
-I implemented sophisticated study skills and became a master of time management; this helped me to achieve a percentile ranking in my class of 98.7 and I soon found myself studying at Jordan University’s School of Dentistry.
+By the end of my treatment journey, I was taken by the dental world, the instruments, the techniques, the teamwork, and the evident and lasting improvements.
+My own life was highly enhanced by dental treatment, and this is another reason I want to be the person to help people feel the way I felt because of my treatment.
+From the time of my treatment forward, I never wavered in the goal set before me, so I made sure that I maintained a high GPA since Jordan’s dental schools have very rigid requirements.
+I implemented sophisticated study skills and became an expert in time management; this helped me achieve a percentile ranking in my class of 98.7.
+I soon found myself studying at Jordan University’s School of Dentistry.

 I am pleased to have clinical experience at some of Amman’s most prestigious dental centers.
 I have volunteered many hours with the Jordan Volunteers Association, especially the Jordan Health Aid Society.
 I worked with underserved communities for six months to increase their oral awareness and implement preventive care programs.
 We also worked within Iraqi and Syrian refugee camps, treating victims of war and dislocation, often with apparent signs of severe PTSD.